 In addition, the PHA will conduct an informal hearing remotely upon request as a reasonable accommodation for a person with a disability, if a participant does not have child care or transportation that would enable them to attend the informal hearing, or if the participant believes an in-person hearing would create an undue health risk.
-The PHA will consider other reasonable requests for a remote informal hearing on a case-by-case basis.
+The PHA will consider other reasonable requests for a ren basis. note informal hearin g on a case by case Copyright 2022 2023 Nan McKay & Associates, Inc. Page 16-18 Adminplan 4 /1/22 9/1/23 Copyright 2022 2023 Nan McKay & Associates, Inc. nlimited copies may be made for internal use.
+1450 10 10